tjavaheripour/Pewlett-Hackard-Analysis/README.md

 ## Overview of the analysis :

-In this project we used [ the ERD ](https://github.com/tjavaheripour/Pewlett-Hackard-Analysis/blob/main/EmployeeDB.png), Employee Database with PostgreSQL and knowledge of SQL queries to get the required information:
+In this project we used [ this ERD ](https://github.com/tjavaheripour/Pewlett-Hackard-Analysis/blob/main/EmployeeDB.png), Employee Database with PostgreSQL and knowledge of SQL queries to get the required information:
 1. Determine the number of employees retiring per title
 2. Identify employees who are eligible to participate in a mentorship program.